 In general, the order of evaluation of the operands of an operational form is not guaranteed.
 This is a departure from most other problem-oriented languages, but leads to improved compiled code.
-Also, with the advent of parallel processing computers it may be desirable to have several arguments evaluated simultaneously.
+Also, with the advent of parallel-processing computers, it may be desirable to have several arguments evaluated simultaneously.
 If evaluating an operand has any side effect on the evaluation of any other operand, then the results of the evaluations will be unpredictable.
 However, the operator ORDER applied to an operational form will cause the operands to be evaluated in order of appearance.

 Macros may be used to effect transformations of a program after it has been translated from SL to IL and before it has been compiled.
 When a macro name appears as a form operator, the effect at compile time is to cause the entire operational form to be replaced by a new form.
 The new form is calculated by a function associated with the macro; the argument of this function is the IL version of the operational form.
-Much of the task of compilation is sion, a block statement, or a compound statement depends on both the context of the block and what is contained within the block.
+Much of the task of compilation is achieved through the use of macros that are invisible to the user; however, the user can also define his own macros.
+The use of macros is discussed further in connection with the user control facilities of the compiler.